Anna Maria Alberghetti

 Anna Maria Alberghetti ([ˈanna maˈriːa alberˈɡetti]; born May 15, 1936) is an Italian-American actress and soprano.
+Alberghetti sang in concert from the time she was a child and performed at Carnegie Hall at age 13.

+Alberghetti began working in American films at age 15 with Frank Capra's 1951 musical Here Comes the Groom.
+She continued to act in film throughout the 1950s, before turning her focus to theater in the 1960s.
+In 1962, she won a Tony Award for Best Actress in a Musical for her performance in Carnival!
+Her stage work also included roles in Kismet, West Side Story, and Cabaret.

+Alberghetti appeared on The Ed Sullivan Show more than 50 times.

 Biography

-Born May 15, 1936, in Pesaro, Marche, in central Italy, she starred on Broadway and won a Tony Award in 1962 as Best Actress (Musical) for Carnival! (she tied with Diahann Carroll for the musical No Strings).
+Alberghetti was born on May 15, 1936, in Pesaro, Marche, in central Italy.
+She starred on Broadway and won a Tony Award in 1962 as Best Actress (Musical) for Carnival! (she tied with Diahann Carroll for the musical No Strings).

 Alberghetti was a child prodigy.
 Her father was an opera singer and concert master of the Rome Opera Company.
 Her mother was a pianist.
 At age six, Anna Maria sang in a concert on the Isle of Rhodes with a 100-piece orchestra.
 She performed at Carnegie Hall in New York at the age of 13.
 At 15, she was introduced to American film audiences in Frank Capra's 1951 musical Here Comes the Groom, which starred Bing Crosby.
 At 16, she was Red Skelton's opening act during his Sahara Hotel engagement in Las Vegas.

+Her family's new life in the U.S. was aided by a Congressional bill, passed in August 1954, sponsored by Nevada senator Pat McCarran—because her father "admitted he had been an 'involuntary fascist'" during WWII.

 Her younger sister, Carla, also became a musical artist, who appeared in many stage productions.
 She eventually became Anna Maria's replacement in her Tony Award-winning role on Broadway.
 She has a brother, Paul Alberghetti, who is an entertainment attorney and film producer.
 He is married to filmmaker Michele Noble.